Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Particle transport in matter

 \section{Particle transport in matter}

-Transport codes in astroparticle physics simulate the propagation, decay, and interaction of high-energy particles with a medium such as air, water, ice, or interstellar gas.
-They employ event generators, including current and/or previous versions of the models summarized in \autoref{tab:generators_short}, to handle interactions and decays.
+Transport codes simulate the propagation, decay, and interaction of high-energy particles with a medium such as air, water, ice, or interstellar gas.
+They employ event generators to handle interactions and decays.
 This section provides an overview of the most relevant particle transport codes and some of their applications.
-A recent review of transport codes used in astroparticle physics is also given in Ref.\,\cite{Albrecht:2021cxw}.
-In \autoref{tab:transport codes}, transport codes are compared from the perspective of their use in tuning event generators.
-They link the physics of hadronic interactions in a cascade to \enquote{macroscopic} experimental astrophysical observables, such as the depth of the electromagnetic shower maximum, $X_\text{max}$, the number of muons produced, or the atmospheric high-energy lepton flux.
-Theoretical uncertainties in particle transport mainly arise from the theory and the phenomenological assumptions implemented in the hadronic event generators.
-For neutrino observatories such as IceCube~\cite{IceCube:2016zyt} and underground laboratories, uncertainties related to the propagation of secondary leptons through the atmosphere or overburden are also significant~\cite{Koehne:2013gpa}.
+A recent review of transport codes is also given in Ref.\,\cite{Albrecht:2021cxw}.
+In \autoref{tab:transport codes}, transport codes are compared from the point of view of their use in event generator tuning.
+They link the physics of hadronic interactions in a cascade with astrophysical \enquote{macroscopic} experimental observables, such as the depth of the shower maximum $X_\text{max}$, the number of muons produced, or the atmospheric high-energy lepton flux.
+Theoretical uncertainties in particle transport arise mainly from the theory and the phenomenological assumptions implemented in the event generators, but are also related to the propagation of secondary particles.
+The propagation of high-energy muons through dense media has recently been significantly improved with the \proposal{} propagation code \cite{Koehne:2013gpa,Dunsch:2018nsc}.
+Such effects are important in neutrino observatories like IceCube and in underground laboratories.